Journey Genetic Testing 1-855-362-5224 Confidential Online Ordering 24/7

 Individual DNA Profile

-What A DNA Profile Analysis Is Used For
+What An Individual DNA Profile Analysis Is Used For

-Obtaining an individual DNA profile is of use to may people, from those who may need to establish their DNA profile for legal reasons to those who operating in high risk environments, such as military contractors; oil and mining workers, and firefighters, among many others.
-These reports can also be requested by insurance companies, or legal professionals, to identify a person and keep a permanent record of their identity for future use.
-The reasons for having a DNA profile test are wide and far reaching.
+Getting an individual DNA profile benefits a range of people, from those requiring it for legal purposes to those in high-risk careers like military contractors, oil and mining workers, and firefighters, among others.
+Insurance firms and legal experts may request these reports to confirm a person’s identity and keep a permanent record for future reference.
+The reasons for undergoing a DNA profile test are diverse and have a wide impact.

 Some of the most common reasons for DNA profiling include: